Askinkaty/Russian_learner_corpus_ReLCo/README.md

 # Russian learner corpus
 Corpus of errors collected automatically by [Revita language learning system](http://revita.cs.helsinki.fi/)

+*NEW DATA ADDED:*

+File `phrases_with_annotation.txt` includes short paragraphs in Conll format with manually annotated answers from language learners of Revita.
+Format of the data:

+* The learner answers in the first column.
+* If an answer is different from the original word in the sentence, second column has a replaced word, otherwise -- None.
+* Third column: Err mark errors, MA -- grammatically acceptable answers.
+* The last column: 0 label for errors, 1 -- for grammatically correct words.

+The file includes 3004 paragraphs with on average 2 sentences per paragraph.
+________

-The directory `sentences_with_errors` contains several files with annotated errors from Revita Learner Corpus (ReLC)
+The directory `automatically_extracted_errors` contains several files with annotated errors from Revita Learner Corpus (ReLC)

 * `gram_err.csv` - file with grammatical errors (an answer given by the learner has the same lemma as the expected answer, so they are forms from the same paradigm);
 * `nonword_err.csv` - file with errors which do not exist in the dictionary (spelling errors);